kiranrangaraj/COVID-19-Analysis/README.md

 ---

 ## Analysis & Conclusions ##
-### How do the three data sets compare?
-Do they reveal either consistencies or inconsistencies?
+### How did the three data sets compare and did they reveal consistencies or inconsistencies:
 * A line plot was produced using each of the three different data sources.
 The line plots examine date versus total Covid-19 cases in the 6 states.
 The line plots were compared to see if there were any descrepancies in the data.
 * The three data sets selected for this analysis proved to be staistically significantly similar.
 The histogram showed the data sets overlayed each other indicating the data sets are similar.
 For further analysis, a t-test was performed.
 This resulted in t-scores with p-values larger than .05, therefore, the difference found is not statistically significanlty different.